The Cheetah

 Every living soul knows in their heart that we should protect the animals.

-If they are endangered by blind human activity, then it is up to the humans who can see to stand up and protect them.
+If they are endangered by blind human activity, then it is up to the humans who can still see clearly to stand up together and protect nature.

 Art is about sharing vision.

-You can see from these photos that I care for and love animals, but I also choose to take a more visible action.
+You can see from this artwork that I care for and love animals, but I also choose to take a more visible action.
 Artwork alone will not change this world, and I am profoundly aware of the need to take part in direct action.

-This is why I support and am heavily involved in street activism.
+This is why I support and am heavily involved in street activism as well as direct, grass roots, conservation efforts.

 As you can tell from this moment, running in front of traffic so that we could safely close off the bridge, protecting nature and planet Earth